Allyson Felix: Return to competition

-2020–present
+2020–2022

-Felix trained during the COVID-19 pandemic with the aim of qualifying for her fifth Olympic Games – her first as a mom.
-She completed workouts on streets, empty soccer fields, and beaches when quarantine measures were first enacted in March 2020.
+Felix trained during the COVID-19 pandemic with the aim of qualifying for her fifth Olympic Games – her first as a mother.
+She completed workouts on streets, empty soccer fields, and beaches after Gavin Newsom's quarantine measures were first enacted throughout California in March 2020.
 A former participant in the US Anti-Doping Agency's "Project Believe" program in 2008, she volunteered again for "Project Believe 2020" to help test an unprecedented sample collection procedure for athletes during the coronavirus stay-at-home orders.

+Founding Saysh

 In June 2021, two years after she publicized her contract dispute with Nike, Felix launched her own footwear company, Saysh, and began wearing spikes created by the brand into competitions.
 Within the same month, at the U.S. Olympic trials, the 35-year-old American qualified for the 400 meters individual event by finishing second with a time of 50.02 seconds, a new masters athletics record (35–40 age group) and also her fastest time since July 2017.

+Medal Record

-Leading up to the 400 meters final of the Tokyo 2020 Olympics, some doubted that the track veteran would stand on the podium again for her final individual Olympic event due to her age, U.S Olympics trials performance, and semi-final time.
+Leading up to the 400 meters final of the Tokyo 2020 Olympics, some doubted that Felix would stand on the podium again for her final individual Olympic event due to her age, U.S. Olympics trials performance, and semi-final time.
 Every finalist in the 400 meters final ran sub-50 seconds in their semi-final, with Felix running the second-slowest qualifying time of 49.89 seconds.
 Despite the odds, Felix ran 49.46 seconds in the final to claim the bronze medal, her 10th overall Olympic medal.
 This accomplishment lowered her 400-meter masters athletics record, tied her with Carl Lewis as the most decorated American track and field Olympian, and broke her tie with Merlene Ottey as the most decorated female track and field Olympian.
 Felix concluded her Olympic career after winning gold in the women's 4 × 400 meters final, alongside a team that included Sydney McLaughlin, Dalilah Muhammad, and Athing Mu.
 This 11th Olympic medal broke Felix's tie with Carl Lewis and officially established her as the most decorated American track and field athlete in Olympic history.

-Felix has announced that she intends to retire before the 2024 Olympics in Paris.
+Retirement

+In April 2022, Felix announced that she would retire at the end of that year's season.
+Her last competition was the World Athletics Championships in Eugene in July 2022, where she won gold in the women's 4 × 400 meters relay and bronze in the mixed 4 × 400 meters relay.